 This episode features Jessica Raine (from ‘Call The Midwife’) as Emma Grayling.
 Jessica would later play Verity Lambert in the 50th anniversary docu-drama ‘An Adventure in Space and Time’.

 Jessica plays an empathic psychic who can sense the presence of the ghost.
 She has a romantic interest in Professor Alec Palmer who she works with.
 I enjoyed Jessica’s performance in this episode.

 I found Jessica as Emma very lovely and sweet.
 She manages to display a compassionate quality in terms of her character.
 I enjoyed her scenes when she’s with Clara and they’re having cups of tea instead of whisky. 🙂

-Dougray Scott guest stars as Professor Alec Palmer, a committed scientist who’s solving the mystery of the ghosts in the house.
+Dougray Scott guest stars as Professor Alec Palmer, a committed scientist who’s solving the mystery of the ghost in the house.
 He likes Emma, but he’s so shy to express his feelings to her.